-Craig and Carla Hawkins' Swartland natural wine project - bush-vine Chenin on granite, South Africa's first orange wine, labels that double as postcards.
+Craig and Carla Hawkins' Swartland natural wine project - rented bush-vine Chenin on Paardeberg granite, an early South African orange wine, and cuvée names that read like album titles.

-Testalonga started in 2008 as a side project - two barrels of macerated Chenin Blanc, widely credited as South Africa's first orange wine.
-The South African Wine & Spirits Board initially refused to let it out of the country: too cloudy, too yeasty, too strange.
-They figured it out eventually.
-When Lammershoek was sold to a German consortium, Craig left and the Hawkinses bought the Bandits Kloof farm in the northern Swartland (around the end of 2014).
-Today they farm and source from dryland bush vines on decomposing granite around the Paardeberg mountain.
-Annual production hovers around forty thousand bottles across two ranges.
+Testalonga started in 2008 as a side project - a couple of barrels of skin-macerated Chenin Blanc, widely credited as one of South Africa's earliest modern orange wines.
+The South African Wine & Spirits Board initially refused to let it out of the country, rejecting it in blind tastings as oxidised; Craig eventually pushed back with lab analysis and got it through.
+When Lammershoek was sold to a German consortium in late 2014, Craig left.
+In 2015 the Hawkinses bought the Bandits Kloof farm in Piketberg - slate and sandstone soils, not granite - where they have since planted a small block of vines and will produce their estate wines as those come online.
+In the meantime, the working vineyards are rented: around eleven hectares of dryland bush vines on decomposing Paardeberg granite, plus a few hectares on Piketberg sandstone.
+Annual production sits in the tens of thousands of bottles across two ranges.

-Philosophy: "nothing added, nothing taken away."
-Native yeasts, no fining, no filtration, minimal sulphur, whole-bunch fermentations, extended skin contact for whites.
-Part of the Swartland Revolution generation alongside the Sadie Family and Mullineux.
-Most Testalonga fruit comes from old plantings: 1970s Chenin at the Observatory and Morelig farms; a 1971 half-hectare of Hárslevelű on the Paardeberg that Craig sought out after working with the variety near the Hungarian border in Austria; Mourvèdre from 2001; small plots of Viognier, Colombard, Cinsault, Carignan, Syrah, Tinta Amarela, and a handful of Muscat of Alexandria for the sweet bottling.
+Philosophy is minimalist - native yeasts, no fining, no filtration, minimal sulphur, whole-bunch fermentations, extended skin contact for whites.
+Craig has been active in Swartland Independent Producers (SIP) and currently chairs the organisation.
+Most fruit comes from old plantings: 1970s Chenin at the Observatory farm on Paardeberg granite, a 1971 half-hectare of Hárslevelű on the same hill that Craig sought out after working with the variety near the Hungarian border in Austria, Mourvèdre from 2001, and smaller plots of Viognier, Colombard, Cinsault, Carignan, Syrah, Tinta Amarela (1999), and a handful of Muscat of Alexandria for the sweet bottling.

-The cuvée names are their own genre.
-The El Bandito range is the flagship tier: Cortez (Chenin from the Observatory), Skin Contact (the historic orange Chenin), Mangaliza (Hárslevelű, named after the Hungarian curly-haired pig), Sweet Cheeks (air-dried Muscat).
-The Baby Bandito line began in 2015 as the value tier, and every bottling is a Banksy or music or slang reference: Keep On Punching (Chenin), Follow Your Dreams (Carignan), Stay Brave (skin-contact Chenin), Chin Up (Cinsault), Queen of Spades (Tinta Amarela), Monkey Gone to Heaven (Mourvèdre - yes, it's the Pixies song), The Dark Side (Syrah), Hallelujah Chicken Run (Viognier), I Wish I Was a Ninja (Colombard pét-nat).
+The cuvée names have their own register.
+The El Bandito range is the flagship tier: Cortez (Chenin from the Observatory), Skin / Skin Contact (the historic orange Chenin), Mangaliza (Hárslevelű, named after the Mangalica curly-haired Hungarian pig), Sweet Cheeks (air-dried Muscat), Lords of Dogtown (Chenin), Queen of Spades (Tinta Amarela), Monkey Gone to Heaven (Mourvèdre - yes, the Pixies song), The Dark Side (Syrah), and Hallelujah Chicken Run (Viognier).
+The Baby Bandito line began in 2015 as the value tier, each label a Banksy-style slogan or music reference: Keep On Punching (Chenin), Follow Your Dreams (Carignan), Stay Brave (skin-contact Chenin), Chin Up (Cinsault), I Wish I Was a Ninja (Colombard pét-nat), and I Am the Ninja (Chenin pét-nat).

 Baby Bandito Chin Up